-From creamy vanilla and rich chocolate to pistachio and salted caramel to special seasonal flavours, you will be able to find some of the best (if not the best) tasting gelato in Florence.
+From creamy vanilla and rich chocolate to pistachio and salted caramel to special seasonal flavors, you will be able to find some of the best (if not the best) tasting gelato in Florence.
 Known to be the birthplace of the cold treat, Florence is today home to countless family-run gelateria that serves up delicious and creamy gelato.
-Since alcohol is widely used in flavouring the gelato, make sure to double check before ordering!
+Since alcohol is widely used in flavoring gelato, make sure to double-check before ordering!

 Here’s a little something about Italians and their coffee that you may need to know: Milky coffee is the only type of coffee that is served during the day, while in the evening, it is solely black coffee.

 Another fun thing to do in Florence, and one of the best ways to see the city in our opinion (and to burn all those gelato calories), is to rent a bicycle and just zip around!
 The bike paths in the city will take you through and past some of the city’s best and most beautiful sites, and we also highly recommend exploring the historical center of Florence on a bike, even though the area does not have any designated bike paths.
 You can rent a bike from near the Central Railway Station or the Piazza Ghiberti for € 10 a day.